ajxpr/ajxpr/README.md

   <samp>I am an aspiring data scientist with a passion for design and computing.
 I am driven by the endless
 possibilities of how data and design can come together to create meaningful and impactful experiences for users.
-I am constantly developing my skills in programming, data analysis, and visualization tools to stay at the forefront of these fields.
+I am constantly developing my skills in programming, data analysis, and visualization tools to stay at the forefront of these fields.<br>
     As a data scientist, I am dedicated to using data-driven insights to solve complex problems and create innovative solutions.
 I am proficient in statistical techniques and machine learning algorithms that enable me to analyze data and develop predictive models.
-My expertise in data visualization allows me to communicate insights to stakeholders in a clear and compelling way.
+My expertise in data visualization allows me to communicate insights to stakeholders in a clear and compelling way.<br>
     Moreover, my passion for design goes beyond data analysis, and I have honed my skills in UI/UX design, graphic design, and web development.
-I believe that design is critical in creating engaging and user-friendly experiences and strive to apply my design skills to every project I work on.
+I believe that design is critical in creating engaging and user-friendly experiences and strive to apply my design skills to every project I work on.<br>
     Overall, I am committed to continuous learning and growth in both the data science and design fields, and I am eager to tackle new challenges and opportunities.
   </samp>